The need for decent housing

 Decent shelter is something we all need to thrive.
 Habitat for Humanity International believes a decent, affordable home helps people to create a better life for themselves and their families.

 A decent place to live removes the barriers to opportunity, success and health that have been part of a family’s life for years, if not generations.
 A Habitat home gives a family a strong foundation to build a better life and is a stabilizing force for the family, the neighborhood and the larger community.
 We work with like-minded partners who know that they are helping someone help themselves.
-To date, Habitat for Humanity has made an impact in the lives of more than 13.2 million people of whom close to 3.5 million people are living in the Asia-Pacific region.
+For the fiscal year ended June 30, 2022, Habitat for Humanity has helped more than 7.1 million people, including nearly 2 million in Asia-Pacific, build or improve the place they call home.